France intervenes in bid to end Lebanon's political crisis

-Lebanon's president said Thursday he hoped the crisis over Saad al-Hariri's resignation as prime minister and stay in Saudi Arabia would soon end with Hariri visiting France.
+Lebanon's president said on Thursday he hoped the crisis over Saad al-Hariri's resignation as prime minister would soon end, with Hariri planning to leave Saudi Arabia for France this weekend.

-On Wednesday France invited Hariri and his family to Paris, providing what French diplomats have described as a way out for him to leave Saudi Arabia without any side losing face.

-Lebanese President Michel Aoun said earlier this week that Hariri, who abruptly announced his resignation while in Saudi Arabia on Nov.
-4, was being held hostage by officials in Riyadh, the Saudi capital.
+Hariri announced his resignation while in Saudi Arabia on Nov.
+4, in a televised statement in which he railed against Riyadh's bitter foe Iran and its Lebanese ally Hezbollah.

-The crisis has embroiled Lebanon in the Middle East's bitter rivalry that pits Saudi Arabia and its allies against a bloc led by Iran that includes the Lebanese Shia Hezbollah group.
+That thrust Lebanon into both a domestic political crisis and the Middle East's overarching rivalry that pits Saudi Arabia and its allies against a bloc led by Iran.

-"We hope the crisis is over and the door of solution is opened by PM Hariri's acceptance of the invitation to visit France," Aoun said in a tweet on Thursday.

-"The problem of Hariri's being held in Saudi Arabia is on its way to being solved," presidential sources also quoted Aoun as saying.

-After meeting Hariri in Riyadh on Thursday, French Foreign Minister Jean-Yves Le Drian said Hariri would "soon come to Paris."
-A source close to Hariri said he was expected to leave Riyadh with his family for Paris in the next 48 hours, before travelling on to Beirut.
+A French government source said Hariri would fly to Paris on Saturday and meet President Emmanuel Macron the same day.

+French officials said they did not know how long Hariri would stay before returning to Beirut but hoped his trip would help soothe the crisis by demonstrating he was not being held in Saudi Arabia, as Lebanon's President Michel Aoun has said.

+Lebanon maintains a delicate sectarian balance, after Sunnis, Shias, Christians and Druze fought a 1975-1990 civil war, with factions often backed by regional rivals.

+Hariri, a Sunni Muslim, is a long-term ally of Saudi Arabia.
+Aoun, a Christian, is a political ally of Hezbollah, the heavily armed Shia Muslim movement that is backed by Iran.
+Hariri's government is a power-sharing coalition that includes Hezbollah, but Riyadh has made clear it opposes the group's influence.

-Saudi Arabia last week accused Lebanon of declaring war on it, citing Hezbollah's role in other Arab countries.
-The group has fought alongside Iran in Syria against Saudi-backed rebels.
+Since Hariri announced his resignation, Saudi Arabia has accused Lebanon of declaring war on it, citing Hezbollah's role fighting in other Arab countries.

-Riyadh also accuses it of helping the Houthi group in Yemen fight a Saudi-led coalition.

-"If Lebanon is able to stifle the role of Hezbollah, Lebanon will be fine.
-But if Hezbollah continues this policy and this approach, it will continue to destabilize Lebanon," Saudi Foreign Minister Adel al-Jubeir said Thursday.
+On Thursday, Saudi Foreign Minister Adel al-Jubeir said Saudi Arabia was consulting with its allies about what leverage to use against Hezbollah.
+"We will make the decision when the time comes," he said in an interview.

 Diplomatic pressure